 - Appreciating that regular experience and operational data analysis is needed to identify problems and their root causes.
 For example, the review of technical and sentiment-based data in unison to identify “peaks and troughs.”

-- Recognizing that timing is important – from when feedback is sought to how quickly issues are fixed and wider-affecting deviations from what’s expected, and needed, are identified and acted upon.
+- Recognizing that timing is important – from when feedback is sought (and we measure employee experience) to how quickly issues are fixed and wider-affecting deviations from what’s expected, and needed, are identified and acted upon.

 - Aiming for prevention rather than waiting to apply the cure.
 In ITSM terms, it makes business sense to thoroughly test new services before they’re deployed into production.
 Changes too.
 This philosophy can also be applied to the experience such that it’s not just a case of whether the technology works but also that the change, as a minimum, doesn’t adversely affect the end-user experience (including their productivity).
 This can be achieved by assessing the impact on “synthetic users” before deploying to real people.